just1ncannady/AlexaInSpace2022/_sources/lesson-plans/01-01-tea-getting-started.rst

     :option_2: No
     :option_3: I need assistance and will send an email

-    I have watched the kick-off event video and created my student accounts.
+    I attended the kick-off event (or watched the video recording) and created my student accounts.

 .. poll:: mcsp-ais-1-1-2
     :option_1: Yes
     :option_2: No
     :option_3: I need assistance and will send an email

-    I was able to access the lesson plans via the Shared Drive for Alexa in Space.
+    I am now able to access the lesson plans via the Shared Drive for Alexa in Space.

 .. raw:: html